 Quantum computation with continuous variables (CV) has attracted a great deal of attention as an alternative to the traditional qubit approach to quantum computing \cite{reviewgaussian}, and the CV version of measurement-based quantum computing is well-developed \cite{braunstein,minion1, minion2,minion3}.
 In this paradigm for quantum computing the quantum gates are implemented by measurements on a particular type of multipartite entangled state known as a \emph{cluster state}.
 Assuming that we can implement the required measurements (via homodyne detection and photon counting \cite{GKP01}), these states are universal for quantum computation.
 A practical way to create CV cluster states in a cavity using non-relativistic methods is by creating an entangled optical frequency comb \cite{menicucci08}, a proof-of-principle experiment of which was recently performed \cite{pfister}.

-In this paper we show how to generate large CV square cluster states through the relativistic accelerated motion of a cavity.
+In this paper we show how to generate large CV regular cluster states through the relativistic accelerated motion of a cavity.
 The quantum field inside the cavity is initially in the vacuum state.
 We exploit entanglement resonances among different modes of the cavity \cite{relgates} to show that, by suitably choosing the motion of the boundaries, it is possible to generate specific multimode entangled states.
-These states can always be transformed into square CV cluster states by suitably phase-shifting some of the modes.
-We propose an specific implementation with superconducting cavities in which the motion of the boundary conditions is implemented through tuneable SQUIDs.
+These states can always be transformed into regular CV cluster states by suitably phase-shifting some of the modes.
+We propose an specific implementation with superconducting cavities in which the motion of the boundary conditions is implemented through tunable SQUIDs.
 In particular, we show an example with four modes that is within reach of current technology.
 In this way, we also contribute to transferring the concept of measurement based quantum information processing using continuous variables to the field of cQED.

-In the next section we will review the technical tools required to describe quantum fields in relativistically moving cavities.
-In section \ref{cluster:state:section} we show how to produce CV cluster states using relativistic motion.
-Section \ref{sec:experiment} presents an experimental implementation in superconducting circuits, and we conclude our paper with a discussion of our results in section \ref{sec:conclusions}.
+In the Methods we will review the technical tools required to describe quantum fields in relativistically moving cavities.
+In the Results section we show how to produce CV cluster states using relativistic motion and we present an experimental implementation in superconducting circuits.
+We conclude our paper with a discussion of our results.